kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 You can still be honest about an upcoming event without divulging all the details until it’s necessary.
 To quote Robert Greene, “Always say less than necessary”.
 That way, you’re not tipping off an infiltrator, nor admitting specific details.

 Keep in mind that when you create pages or posts online and only intend on sending a few key people the link, others will still immediately know you’ve posted about them with technologies like [Google Alerts](https://www.google.ca/alerts).
-Instead, post it privately such as a document on [Riseup's Share](https://share.riseup.net).